 Section author: Andrew C. Simmonett

 Many post-processing tools can read information from Gaussian’s formatted checkpoint (FCHK) files.
 To allow interoperability with such tools, PSI4 includes a utility to generate FCHK files.
 Wavefunction information, such as orbitals, densities, orbital energies and basis set information is currently supported, but geometry optimization and vibrational frequency information are not supported at this time.
-To generate a FCHK file, simply store the wavefunction from the energy calculation, and use it to create an FCHK writer:
+To generate a FCHK file, simply store the wavefunction from the energy calculation, and hand it to the fchk driver function:

-The file will be written to the name passed to the FCHK writer’s write() method.
+The file will be written to the name passed to the fchk function.
 Note that for MP2 and CCSD methods, the energy can be computed without the expensive steps required to compute the density, so energy calls for these methods will return a wavefunction that has the Hartree–Fock density.
 If a density is required for these methods, the user should instead request a gradient computation, to ensure that the density is updated appropriately:

 Function to write wavefunction information in wfn to filename in Gaussian FCHK format.

 Wavefunction) – set of molecule, basis, orbitals from which to generate fchk file

 filename (string) – destination file name for FCHK file

 debug (boolean) – returns a dictionary to aid with debugging

 strict_label (boolean) – If true set a density label compliant with what Gaussian would write.
 A warning will be printed if this is not possible.
 Otherwise set the density label according to the method name.

 A description of the FCHK format is http://wild.life.nctu.edu.tw/~jsyu/compchem/g09/g09ur/f_formchk.htm